For Students (HE)

-If you answer ‘yes’ to a number of the above questions, you should contact the Learning and Support Department at your college or university to enquire about a screening interview for possible Specific Learning Difficulties.
-When studying, specific learning difficulties impact on a student’s attainment and ability to complete required reading, accuracy of written work, personal organisation and memorisation of information.
+If you answered ‘yes’ to a number of the above questions, you should contact your Student Services or Learning Support Services at your college or university to enquire about an assessment for possible specific learning difficulties.

 Disabled Students’ Allowances (DSAs)